markuskreukniet/irmago-measurements/README.md

 Here is the additional setup that we should perform after the irmago project's setup.

 This project tries to send emails from irmamobilemeasurementtests@gmail.com.
 The current configuration is in the `sendMail` function of the file `/measurementHelpers.go`.
 We can change this configuration to make sending from a different email possible.
 In this configuration is the `smtpServerHost` the 'SMTP server host,' `smtpServerAddress` the 'SMTP server address,' and `emailAddress` the email address.
-Sending emails from irmamobilemeasurementtests@gmail.com might not work.
+Sending emails from irmamobilemeasurementtests@gmail.com might not work. ----- send them to same email?

 ## The IRMA Server and Requestor That the Study Used